thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/readme.md

 Note:

-You need to have completed the mac_installfest
+You need to have completed the mac_installfest.md